Jefferson Smith (politician): Early life and education

-Smith was born in Portland in 1973 to attorney and former Umatilla County district attorney R. P. Joe Smith and family therapist Suzanne Peck.
+Smith was born in Portland in 1973 to former Umatilla County district attorney and Oregon representative Joe Smith and family therapist Suzanne Peck.
 He was named for U.S. President Thomas Jefferson.
+His grandfather was Joseph Fielding Smith, a patriarch to the church and a general authority of the Church of Jesus Christ of Latter-day Saints.
 He is a great-great-great grandnephew of Joseph Smith, founder of Mormonism.

 His parents split before his second birthday, and he moved with his mother to South Pasadena, California.
 He returned to Portland during his seventh-grade year, and later became class president at Grant High School.
 His mother died of breast cancer when Smith was a teenager.

 Smith earned a bachelor's degree in political science from the University of Oregon, where he was a member of the Beta Theta Pi fraternity.
 At his father's insistence, he took a year off during college, serving as a youth counselor in Lane County and then running youth sports programs in Washington, D.C.
 In 1993, while attending the University of Oregon, Smith was cited for a misdemeanor assault at a fraternity party but the charge was later dropped following a diversion agreement that included covering the victim's medical expenses and community service.
 The incident involved a dispute where Smith admitted to reacting physically after his advances were rebuffed.
 Despite initial discrepancies in accounts between Smith, the victim, and police reports, Smith acknowledged the altercation's seriousness and its implications on his public image, particularly when attempting to reconcile with the victim prior to media involvement.

 Smith went on to earn a J.D. degree from Harvard Law School, where he finished in the top five percent in his class.